 As we’ve seen with the other hosting plans, this one also has four tiers (Launch, Enhance, Grow, Expand), each with its own pricing plan.
 The prices range from $19.99 to $59.99/month, and regardless of the one you choose, you receive:

 - Unlimited websites and databases

 - A standard SSL certificate

 The main distinctions between the plans are storage, ram, and CPUs.
 Some plans are better for eCommerce, while others feature higher processing power for traffic-heavy sites.

 |Expand||200 GB||8 GB||4||$74.99|

-VPS hosting is for those who want to get a little closer to dedicated server hosting but without committing to the costs that dedicated servers come with.
+VPS hosting is for those who want to get a little closer to dedicated server hosting without committing to the costs of dedicated servers.
 With VPS hosting plans, you’re still sharing server space, but you do technically have your own dedicated server.

 These plans are very similar to the business ones, but the main difference is that they have quite a bit more storage.
 So if you need more processing power for resource-heavy web services, you’ll get better website performance than with one of the cheaper plans.
 The plans also include a free SSL certificate.

 Dedicated Server Hosting